Jatinkalal/IM3D/README.md

 | ![Cantilever legs](https://github.com/Jatinkalal/IM3D/blob/main/Images/Cantilever.gif) | ![Swivel legs](https://github.com/Jatinkalal/IM3D/blob/main/Images/Swivel.gif) |
 |:--------------------------:|:--------------------------:|
-| Here the conditonal vector was to generate cantilever Legs.           | Here the conditon was to generate swivel legs.
+| Here the conditonal vector was to generate cantilever legs during the inference from a random latent vector          | Here the conditon was to generate swivel legs during the inference from a random noise vector.